chrisgrieser/nvim-tinygit/README.md

 ```

 > [!TIP]
-> Some status line plugins also allow you to put components into the tabline or
+> Some status line plugins also allow you to put components into the tab line or
-> winbar.
+> win bar.
 If your status line is too crowded, you can add the blame-component to
 > one of those bars instead.

 The component can be configured with the `statusline.blame` options in the [plugin